vulva different from the vagina

 The labia, also known as the vaginal lips, consists of two parts folded together.
 The outer lip of the vulva is called the labia majora, while the inner lip is known as the labia minora.
 These components have often been subject to judgments of vulva aesthetics, which unfortunately, has led to societal perceptions of beauty standards.

 Next is the clitoris, often considered a magical pleasure center situated between the folds of the labia.
-It's a concentrated area of immense pleasure that has spurred the creation of an entire industry around it, notably featuring various clit stimulation sex toys.
+It's a concentrated area of immense pleasure that has spurred the creation of an entire industry around it, notably featuring various clit stimulation sex toys, like the rose clit sucking.

 The clitoris is not merely the visible tiny portion, akin to the size of a pea, known as the clitoral hood.
 It extends deeper within the body, and it's worth noting its extensive structure beyond what meets the eye.